l7mp/stunner/doc/MONITORING.md

 ![Grafana Panel Configuration](grafana-add-panel-config_0.png)

-The expected outcome is the dashboard with a new panel showing `stunner_listener_connections`.
+The expected outcome is a new panel on the dashboard showing the `stunner_listener_connections` metric.

-An example dashboard with data collected from the [simple-tunnel](https://github.com/l7mp/stunner/tree/main/examples/simple-tunnel) example:
+Below is an example dashboard with data collected from the [simple-tunnel](https://github.com/l7mp/stunner/tree/main/examples/simple-tunnel) example:

 ![Grafana Dashboard with the New Panel](grafana-add-panel-dashboard_1.png)

 ### Troubleshooting

-Both Prometheus and Grafana provides a dashboard to troubleshoot a running system, and observe the flow of metrics from STUNner to Prometheus, and from Prometheus to Grafana.
+Prometheus and Grafana both provide a dashboard to troubleshoot a running system, and to check the flow of metrics from STUNner to Prometheus, and from Prometheus to Grafana.

 ### Check Prometheus operations via its dashboard
-The Prometheus dashboard is available as the `prometheus` NodePort service.
+The Prometheus dashboard is available as the `prometheus` NodePort service (use the node IP and node port to connect with a web browser).

 The dashboard enables checking running Prometheus configuration and testing the metrics collection.

 For example, to observe the `stunner_listener_connections` metric on the Prometheus dashboard: